cdsittampalam/documentation/docs/Fund Administration.md

 -------------

 1. From the Holdings page, click the FundOne menu item.
-2. To view summary details, observe the Summary info section.
+2. To view summary details, observe the [Summary info](#summary) section.
-3. To see Membership & Permissions information, click the Membership & Permissions tab.
+3. To see Membership & Permissions information, click the [Membership & Permissions](#membership--permissions) tab.
-4. To see custody policy information, click the Custody tab.
+4. To see custody policy information, click the [Custody] (#custody) tab.

 If you have changed your default settings to include Bitcoin for Fund One and Bitcoin Testnet for Fund Two, you will see 2 default funds in the Holdings page.